rolftimmermans/event-iterator/README.md

 ## Highlights

-`EventIterator` is a small module that greatly simplifies converting event emitters, event targets, and similar objects into EcmaScript async iterators (a TC39 stage 3 proposal).
+`EventIterator` is a small module that greatly simplifies converting event emitters, event targets, and similar objects into EcmaScript async iterators.
 It works in browser and Node.js environments.

 As a bonus you get utility functions: